 10.1.45.C.02.
-ControlSystem Classification(s): All Classifications; Compliance: MUST [CID:2231]
+Control System Classifications(s): All Classifications; Compliance: Must [CID:2231]

 Additional colours may be used to delineate special networks and compartmented information of the same classification.
-These networks MUST
+These networks MUST be labelled and covered in the agency's SOPs.

-10.1.46.
 Cable colours for foreign systems in New Zealand facilities